Linja82/Bluetooth-Serial-Communication-With-Arduino/README.md

 # Bluetooth Serial Communication With Arduino
- Instructions on how to control an Arduino through bluetooth \n
+ Instructions on how to control an Arduino through bluetooth
  NOTE: Disconnect the TX and RX pins of the bluetooth module when you are uploading the code.
 ## Required Components
 - Arduino Uno R3